 By far the largest player in the market is Slovak Telekom, the former state-owned telecom monopoly, which is controlled by Deutsche Telekom.
 Most of the big players on the telecommunications market are in foreign hands.
 The biggest Slovak-owned player is Swan-Benestra.
-The two companies announced their merger in May 2017.
-Together they formed the largest domestically owned alternative operator in Slovakia.(5)
+The two companies completed their merger in early 2019.
+Together they formed the largest domestically owned alternative operator in Slovakia.[5]

-5 "Slovakia will have a new telecoms operator", The Slovak Spectator, 3 April 2018, available online at https://spectator.sme.sk/c/20795267/slovakia-will-have-a-new-telecoms-operator.html
+^{[5] &}quot;Slovakia will have a new telecoms operator", The Slovak Spectator, 3 April 2018, available online at https://spectator.sme.sk/c/20795267/slovakia-will-have-a-new-telecoms-operator.html